AC1990/input.files/input.files/README.md

-# You can install this function as follows:
+# A function to load your input files:

+To install the function, in R, do the following:

 library(devtools)

 install_github("ac1990/input.files/input.files")